There are affiliate links in here. I get a small commission if you purchase through them.

 As long as an orchard is unlocked, you’re free to wander through, but you can’t pick fruit until it’s posted as open for picking.
 There are big U-Pick Fruit signs outside of the orchards that are open.
 There will also be a sign telling you what is available in that orchard.

 While you’re in the orchard, you can eat all the fruit you want.
-If you want to take anything with you, you’ll have to weigh and pay at the orchard entrance.
-There are little scaled and a pay box.
+If you want to take anything with you to eat fresh or make something like these delicious looking vegan apple turnovers, you’ll have to weigh and pay at the orchard entrance.
+There are little scales and a pay box.
 They are cash only, so make sure you have some on hand.
 If you don’t, don’t worry.
 You can still enjoy the fruit while you’re there.
 You’ll also need to bring your own bag.

 There are ladders and hand-held fruit pickers to help you pick the fruit that is out of reach.
 I would highly recommend giving the fruit picker a try.
 I don’t know why, but I think those are so fun to use that I even helped strangers get some fruit down.
 Just don’t climb the trees.
 It is strictly prohibited.
 Also, don’t pick fruit that isn’t ripe yet.